 The macerator pump unit has been designed to handle waste, toilet tissue, and facial tissue.
 It will also handle solids such as cigarettes, cigars and chunks of soft fruits or vegetables less than 1" size.
 It will not pump solid objects like fruit pits, rags, wet strength kitchen towels, tampons or sanitary napkins.
 The holding tank and pump should be flushed with several gallons of water after each pumpout.
 Make sure the battery is fully charged.
-The dc motor is suitable only for intermittent duty and should not be run for more than 15 minutes continuously.
-At maximum flow
+The do motor is suitable only for intermittent duty and should not be run for more than 15 minutes continuously.
+At maximum flow of 12 GPM (45 LPM) the macerator can empty a 180 gallon (680 liter) holding tank in a single operation.